 Veronica was diagnosed with cancer in 2017 and died at the end of April 2018.
 Andrew’s words about her reveal the closeness of their partnership and her irreplaceability.
 It wasn’t possible to continue running courses after May 2017.
 The Scotland The Bread mill that had been established in the barn at Macbiehill Farmhouse, was installed at the Bowhouse in Fife in September 2018, where we are being supported generously and practically by the Balcaskie Estate, notably in the production of over 50 tonnes of diverse wheat and rye varieties in 2018.

-At some point in 2019, the Bread Matters online shop will be amalgamated with the Scotland The Bread equivalent to form a one-stop shop for heritage flour and the equipment and information needed to turn it into life-giving bread.
+The Bread Matters online shop has moved to Scotland The Bread to form a one-stop shop for heritage flour and the equipment and information needed to turn it into life-giving bread.
 The Bread Matters website will remain as a source of information and help with baking problems, and Andrew’s occasional writing (under the title of Cereal Offending) in which he will continue to challenge the status quo in the interests of health, fairness and a more agreeable world.

 † words of the BBC Food & Farming Awards Special Judges Prize in 2012